[A titbit taste of the work in progress A Republic of Books]

 Her voice lowered.
 “I know of a little house on the Cape.”

 “It’s a nice little house.
+I know.
 But it’s yours.
 You take your own vacation.”

-She turned to leave, and then pirouetted back.
+She frowned and turned to leave, before pirouetting back.

 “What’s for dinner, Jimmy?”